hadley/adv-r/dsl.md

 # [1] "x" "y" "a" "b" "c"
 ```

-We now want to take that list of names, and convert it to an environment so that each symbol is mapped to a string giving its name.
-Given a character vector, we need to make it into a list and then convert that list into a environment.
+We now want to take that list of symbols, and convert it to an environment so that each symbol is mapped to a string representing itself (e.g. so `eval(quote(x), env)` yields `"x"`).
+We again use the pattern of converting a named character vector to a list, then an environment.

 ```r
 latex_env <- function(expr) {